bic-berkeley/psych-214-fall-2016/map_coordinates.rst

 * :doc:`nibabel_affines`;
 * :doc:`nibabel_apply_affine`;

+.. see coordinate_board.jpg for diagram needed about here.

 :doc:`scipy.ndimage.affine_transform <resampling_with_ndimage>` is a routine
 that samples between images where there is an affine transform between the coordinates of the output image and the input image.